-Amanda Nelson serves as a Junior Editor for the Cumberland Law Review.
+Amanda Nelson serves as a Writing and Bluebook Editor for the Cumberland Law Review.
 Amanda is a May 2017 graduate of the University of Alabama where she earned her B.S. in Psychology.

 Amanda was a semifinalist in the 2020 Moot Court Donworth Competition and has been named to the Dean’s List each semester the List has been released.

 Amanda enjoys cooking, traveling, and spending time with her dogs.